Activity Tolerance Intervention Ideas for Occupational Therapists

 - Sweeping, vacuuming, or mopping.
-One OT from the Geriatrics Treatments Facebook group recommended having the patient mop up shaving cream or wipe shaving cream/dry erase marker from windows.
+You can use shaving cream to have the patient mop it up or wipe it or dry erase marker from windows.

 I love functional mobility tasks for activity tolerance because they really are challenging.
 These interventions are also great for overall strengthening and increasing the patients’ mobility and balance needed for self-care tasks.

 Here are some examples: